 Heather Joined the Trust in February 2016 as Project Manager for The Memory Box Project in the Southampton area and is now Education and Research Officer for the Trust, helping to monitor and measure the impacts of our projects.
 Before working for the Trust Heather worked within the health care sector in a variety of roles in dementia homes, as Health Care Assistant and Home Based Trainer.

 She is committed to making a difference in dementia care and promoting the well being of those living with dementia and their families.
-In her new role of Education and Research she is looking forward to working with local organisations and schemes to enhance the experience for people living with dementia in Hampshire through the arts.
+In her role as Education and Research Manager she is working hard to evidence, develop and assess the outcomes of our projects and create new, effective ways of measuring impact and ensuring our projects are successful.